eviealyssa/Evie.SellsAssignment1/README.md

-# Evie.SellsAssignment1
+# Evie.SellsAssignment1 - UCLAN Student Shop
 ## Evie Sells
 ## Reg No. 21255921
 ## Email: EASells@uclan.ac.uk

-## Index
+## Index Page
-The index or home page of my project has been implmented with ...
+The index or home page of my project has been implmented with multiple features to

+### Features and Resources Used

 ### Wider Reading / Resources Used